|After the windstorm. Clockwise from top left: Tarptent StratoSpire 1, StratoSpire 2 and Notch|

 I have set it up in strong winds starting with the 2 Pitchloc corners at opposite ends.
 This also gives a rough longitudinal about 30 deg to the direction of sleeping.
 Then insert 1 pole, preset to the correct height and set the door peg.
 Do the same with the other pole and then do pole guys and the other corner pegs.
 Then make adjustments so all edges are taut.
 If the fabric curves in near the hem then that means you need to increase the pole height - but loosen off pegs first or you put stitching at risk.

 Two doors allows breezes through and is a great feature, allowing for wind changes and gear access.
-This is a 3 season tent, but for cooler conditions the solid inner will be warmer.
-The solid inner may also keep out some sand and dust.
-The mesh inner will be cooler in hot conditions.
-I have tried setting up a Tyvek tarp over the inner (using the panel poles) and this gives a lot more shade and UV protection.
-The inner can be removed (march flies allowing) and doors opened for a cooler and larger volume under shade.
+This is a 3 season tent, but for cooler conditions the solid inner will be warmer and may keep out sand and dust.
+The mesh inner will be cooler in hot conditions as it will allow breezes to flow through.
+I have tried setting up a Tyvek tarp over the top (using the panel poles) and this gives a lot more shade and UV protection.
+The inner can be removed (march flies allowing) and doors opened for a larger volume under shade.

 Since the fly is sil/nylon, in bright sunlight you might want to rig the groundsheet on top as UV protection and shade.
 I fitted grommets to a Tyvek sheet to accommodate this.
 It turns out that Tyvek is brilliant as a sun shade.
 It reflects most light and heat and feels cool to touch.
 You'll need a larger than groundsheet size and 2 extra poles if you intend to shade the entire fly.